 The EAL creates a host thread to poll the UIO device file descriptors to detect the interrupts.
 Callbacks can be registered or unregistered by the EAL functions for a specific interrupt event and are called in the host thread asynchronously.
 The EAL also allows timed callbacks to be used in the same way as for NIC interrupts.

-Note: In DPDK PMD, the only interrupts handled by the dedicated host thread are those for link status change, i.e. link up and link down notification.
+Note: The only interrupts supported by the DPDK Poll-Mode Drivers are those for link status change, i.e. link up and link down notification.